tstadmin/TrendSoftTech-V2.0/content/index.md

           title: "Digital Marketing"
           description: "our performance-based marketing plans will always deliver the results you pay for.Strategies built."
           page: "/services/digitalMarketing/"
-          CTA: "read more..."
+          CTA: "Read more..."
   accessibilityServices:
-    title: "OUR"
+    title: "Our Accessibility Services"
-    subTitle: "Accessibility Services"
     list:
       - listItem:
           id: "1"